bcgsc/mavis/docs/source/examples.rst

 Tumour Pair Full Pipeline
 ----------------------------

-The following example is a tumour normal genome pair with a tumour transcriptome.
-All of which was set up to run on :term:`SLURM`.
+The following example is a tumour normal genome pair with a tumour transcriptome, all of which was set up to run on :term:`SLURM`.

 Before you Start
 ....................